 The right solutions require combining methods from our field of innovation with other technologies over many scales.
 The challenges to overcome can be categorized under three thematic areas: mastering complexity, AI and virtualization, and computational speed.

 Overcoming these challenges can enable engineers to develop more robust solutions or discover new capabilities, which couldn’t easily be found with existing, slow trial-and-error methods.
 The time for a product engineering process could be reduced by 30–50% when the engineering goals can be more specific from the outset.
 Even modeling could be created more quickly and with less experimental input while producing better predictions.

 Ready-to-use tools and methods that transfer to new engineering tasks without great effort are the key to accelerating the pace of virtual product engineering.

 Meeting the challenges

 Bosch Research has answers for each of the three important challenge areas that have to be addressed to make advanced virtual product design a reality.
 To master complexity, we favor a multiscale modelling approach.
 This approach makes the simulation based on physical and chemical mechanics to the greatest extent possible.
 It is applied from the smallest scale of atoms through components to the entire system.
 The result is a reduction in parameters, which in turn boosts the exactness of the simulation modelling.
 There are limits to this approach.
 It could be, for example, that an understanding of certain physical or chemical mechanics is limited or missing.
-Enter AI.
+Here comes AI into play.

 A capable and effective AI is a major challenge area for the future we envision.
 Combining a data-based AI with the expert scientific knowledge gives way to hybrid modelling.
 Hybrid modelling is an important tool that enhances the effectiveness of current modeling methods, and it is a fundamental piece in achieving our aims for virtual product design.
 There is a lot of work to structure existing data as well, for example using text mining.